ethanlq/SCMA-codebook/README.md

 6. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (published in WCL)

+7. VM-SCMA: to be uploaded soon.

-7. SCMA-Platform:   To be uploaded soon.
+9. SCMA-Platform:   to be uploaded soon.